-I came across this little cartoon this past weekend and it struck me as being exceedingly true - at least for me.
-And, it's not because my email inbox is full of impersonal work-related communication or the occasional spam that makes it through Google's (pretty darn good) filter or even because I get SO MUCH email.
-It's more than that.
-It's because I long for something more personal.
-I love seeing the sender's handwriting, the paper chosen, the ink color, and knowing he/she took time to communicate just to me because... well, I like to think it's because the sender wanted to connect in a way that email just can't.
+I came across a little cartoon this past weekend about the novelty of a written letter.
+It struck me as being exceedingly true – at least for me.
+And, it’s not because my email inbox is full of impersonal work-related communication or the occasional spam that makes it through Google’s (pretty darn good) filter or even because I get SO MUCH email.
+It’s more than that.
+It’s because I long for something more personal.
+I love seeing the sender’s handwriting, the paper chosen, the ink color, and knowing he/she took time to communicate just to me because… well, I like to think it’s because the sender wanted to connect in a way that email just can’t.

 Being the co-founder of a coworking space, this, of course, got me thinking about human connection and how we all need it (even those of us who like to deny it) and how much we benefit from it.
 As caught up as I can get in the “I just can’t take the time to step away from my desk at home to go elsewhere” mindset, when I do take the time I never regret it.
 It’s good to see familiar faces and to connect.
 I always learn something new – every time.